 - Stage 1 of Nepean (public) Hospital's redevelopment recently opened with an expanded emergency department, new operating theatres and birthing suits and other services.
-Stage 2 is expected to start in late 2022 and will provide expanded services such as an Intensive Care Unit and additional in-patient beds. - NBMLHD plans for upgrades to Nepean Hospital and other health services have been based on 2019 DPE released population projections.
+Stage 2 has commenced and will provide expanded services such as an Intensive Care Unit and additional in-patient beds. - NBMLHD plans for upgrades to Nepean Hospital and other health services have been based on 2019 DPE released population projections.
 Needs generated by additional population growth in the GPEC area have not therefore been accounted for in existing plans. - Blacktown Council is partnering with the Australian Catholic University, Sydney West Sports Medicine, WentWest and sporting organisations to develop the Blacktown Exercise Sports and Technology Hub at Blacktown International Sportspark (immediately to the east of the GPEC area).
 The hub will include specialist health services, primarily focused on exercise and sports medicine.